 - Market structures and policies that play an important role in shaping the values used to calculate the time-sensitive value of efficiency

-Recent reports from Berkeley Lab released in 2017 and 2018 assess the time-sensitive value of five energy-efficiency measures (residential lighting, residential air-conditioning, residential water heating, commercial lighting and exit signs) in four states and one region: California, Georgia, Massachusetts, Michigan, and the Pacific Northwest region.
+A recent report from Berkeley Lab released in 2018 assesses the time-sensitive value of five energy-efficiency measures (residential lighting, residential air-conditioning, residential water heating, commercial lighting and exit signs) in four states and one region: California, Georgia, Massachusetts, Michigan, and the Pacific Northwest region.

 In Table 1, the time-varying value of residential air-conditioning savings in California and Massachusetts (which is highly coincident with both system’s summer peak demand) is nearly twice that of residential lighting, which peaks much later in the day in California and in Massachusetts.
 Comparatively, in the Pacific Northwest, which has a winter peak, the value of residential lighting is nearly twice that of residential air conditioning.
 In Georgia, where publicly available data did not include avoided T&D system values, the calculated time-varying value of efficiency appears to be much lower.